xeladu/flutter_firebase/README.md

 ## Content

 🔹 [How to create a Firebase project and link it with your Flutter app](https://medium.com/gitconnected/how-to-create-a-firebase-project-and-link-it-with-your-flutter-app-acd826be8356)

 🔹 [How to use Firebase Authentication with your Flutter app](todo)

 ## How to run the code

 The code uses Firebase as a backend but the Firebase configuration is not included.
 You have to add it yourself because there are paid features that might cause costs.
-Refer to the first article above on how the perform the necessary steps in detail.
+Refer to [this article](https://medium.com/gitconnected/how-to-create-a-firebase-project-and-link-it-with-your-flutter-app-acd826be8356) above on how the perform the necessary steps in detail.

 1. Create a Firebase project
 2. Install [Firebase CLI](https://firebase.google.com/docs/cli)